 IMPORTANT: Consider “affordability” when making an individual coverage HRA offer

-Your individual coverage HRA offer may impact employees’ eligibility for premium tax credit that help lower monthly insurance payments through the Marketplace.
-The impact to employees depends on the affordability of your offer, which is based on your contribution, an employee’s household income, and the monthly premium of the self-only lowest cost Silver plan available to the employee through the Marketplace in their area.
-Employees who are covered by an individual coverage HRA, or who are offered an affordable individual coverage HRA, can’t qualify for the premium tax credit.
+Your individual coverage HRA offer may impact employees’ and their dependents' eligibility for a premium tax credit that helps lower monthly insurance payments for Marketplace coverage.
+The impact on employees depends on the affordability of your HRA offer, which is based on the dollar amount of your contribution, an employee’s annual household income, and the monthly premium of the self-only, lowest cost Silver plan available to the employee through the Marketplace in their area.
+Employees and dependents who are covered by an individual coverage HRA, or who are offered an affordable individual coverage HRA, can’t qualify for the premium tax credit.

 These Marketplace tools help you in offering an individual coverage HRA:

-An individual coverage HRA is considered affordable for an employee if the monthly premium the employee would pay (after the employer’s reimbursement) for the self-only lowest cost Silver plan available to them through the Marketplace in their area is less than 9.83% of 1/12 of the employee’s household income.
+An individual coverage HRA is considered affordable for an employee and their dependents if the monthly premium the employee would pay (after the employer’s reimbursement) for the self-only, lowest cost Silver plan available to them through the Marketplace in their area is less than 9.61% of 1/12 of the employee’s yearly household income.

-If applying for coverage through HealthCare.gov, employees will provide information about their individual coverage HRA offer when completing an application for Marketplace coverage, including the HRA’s start date and the contribution amount.
-The Marketplace will determine if the offer meets requirements for “affordability,” which will help determine an employee’s eligibility for premium tax credit.
-Prior to submitting a Marketplace application, employees can also use the HRA tool for an estimate of their individual coverage HRA’s affordability.
+If applying for coverage through HealthCare.gov, employees will provide information about their individual coverage HRA offer when completing an application for Marketplace coverage, including the HRA’s start date and their employer's contribution amount.
+The Marketplace will determine if the offer meets requirements for “affordability,” which will help determine an employee’s eligibility for the premium tax credit.
+Prior to submitting a Marketplace application, employees can also use the HRA affordability tool for an estimate of their individual coverage HRA’s affordability.

+Yes.
 You may use a salary reduction arrangement under a cafeteria plan to allow your employees to pay on a pre-tax basis the portion of the individual health insurance premiums not covered by your individual coverage HRA.
 However, your employees can’t use these pre-tax payments to pay for Marketplace coverage.
-They can still use the individual coverage HRA to buy individual health insurance coverage, but they’ll need to purchase coverage off the Marketplace to use the individual coverage HRA and make salary reduction contributions using a cafeteria plan.
+They can still use the individual coverage HRA to buy individual health insurance coverage, but they’ll need to purchase coverage outside of the Marketplace to pay the portion of their health plan premiums not covered by the individual coverage HRA.

 You can offer an individual coverage HRA to any eligible employee, or you can offer it only to certain types of your employees.
 The types or classes of employees can be determined by certain job-based criteria, like:

 You can offer certain types of employees a traditional group health plan and other types of employees an individual coverage HRA.
-But you can’t offer the same type of employees a choice between a traditional group health plan and an individual coverage HRA.
-For example, you can offer full-time employees a traditional group health plan and part-time employees an individual coverage HRA.
+But you can’t offer the same type of employees a choice between a traditional group health plan and an individual coverage HRA, and you can’t combine an individual coverage HRA with a traditional group health plan or with SHOP coverage.
+For example, you can offer full-time employees a traditional group health plan and offer part-time employees an individual coverage HRA.

 There are certain requirements if you offer an individual coverage HRA to one type of employee and traditional group health plan coverage to another type of employee.
 If you offer an individual coverage HRA only to certain employees, in some cases, there are size requirements for certain classes of employees that get an individual coverage HRA offer: